epfl-ada/ada-2024-project-onceuponatimeindata/_posts/2024-12-10-welcome-to-jekyll.markdown

 However, there could be several explanations for this phenomenon.
 In some cases, sequels may have been pre-planned and already in production when the first movie was released.

+<iframe src="{{ site.baseurl }}/results/ratings_vs_revenue.html" width="100%" height="630" frameborder="0"></iframe>

+The chart shows a clear positive correlation between average movie ratings and box office revenue.
+Generally, movies with higher ratings tend to perform better financially.

+There are clear outliers where movies with relatively low ratings achieve unexpectedly high box office revenues.
+These cases often represent franchises that benefit from blockbuster marketing strategies or strong fan bases, which can override critical reception.

+For instance, the first *Legally Blonde* movie received a solid rating of 6.8.
+However, the ratings of its subsequent installments dropped dramatically, averaging just 2.85, bringing the overall series rating down to slightly above 3.
+Despite this, the *Legally Blonde Collection*—represented by a medium-sized bubble (indicating the number of movies in the series)—has managed to generate substantial box office revenue, nearing $1 billion.

+This demonstrates how the franchise leverages its loyal fan base, cultural significance, and strong marketing appeal to achieve commercial success, even in the face of moderate critical reception.
+Franchises like *Legally Blonde* highlight the power of brand recognition and audience loyalty in sustaining a series, enabling it to thrive even without top-tier ratings.

 ### <span id="does-spending-buy-approval">Does spending buy approval ?</span>

 <!-- Graph Carousel Section -->